Member Guide

 Other

-Custodial (nurse or similar) care when not treating illness or injury, food or infant formula, health care charges incurred before you were a Member, late fees or billing irregularities due to patient negligence, over the counter medicines and personal comfort devices, subacute care or skilled nursing care, and any other non-medically necessary service or treatment
+Custodial (nurse or similar) care when not treating illness or injury, euthanasia, food or infant formula, healthcare charges incurred before you were a Member, international air ambulances/medical evacuations, late fees or billing irregularities due to patient negligence, over the counter medicines and personal comfort devices, subacute care or skilled nursing care, and any other non-medically necessary service or treatment or complications from ineligible treatments

 Previously Documented or Diagnosed Conditions

-Those conditions that have been Previously Diagnosed or Documented within five (5) years of joining CrowdHealth are eligible for limited funding.
+Those conditions that have been Previously Diagnosed or Documented within five (5) years of joining CrowdHealth are eligible for limited funding starting in the third year of Membership.
 This includes any condition that was diagnosed, symptomatic, suspected, or has required treatment.
 Specifically, any condition, illness, or injury that was Previously Diagnosed or Documented is not eligible for funding in years one and two of Membership, and a maximum crowdfunding limit of $25,000 per year related to these conditions applies in years three and following.

 More Membership Details